Bahrul-Rozak/Bahrul-Rozak/README.md

 <p align="justify">I have been doing JavaScript Developer for 2+ years.
 I'm enthusiastic Web Development that enjoy writing JavaScript code.
-Throughout the years I have mastered in a lot JavaScript technologies, such as: React JS, Next JS, Remix JS.
+Throughout the years I have mastered in a lot JavaScript technologies, such as: React JS, Next JS.
 I'm a goal oriented person and love to work in a new environment.
 Love it so much!
 I'm fluent in English both speaking and writing.
 Do have a talk to me?
 I will enjoy talking back to you!

 </p>